 As a general rule, most coniferous or “softwood” trees—the types of trees that have needles rather than leaves—are not well-suited for use as firewood.
-As their “softwood” nickname implies, coniferous trees as a whole tend to have softer, less-dense wood than deciduous trees, which have leaves, meaning they provide less fuel for the fire and usually don’t produce as much heat.
-That’s not to say they can’t be burned, but coniferous trees also contain pitch and are notorious for creating a buildup of creosote while they burn, which can stick to the walls of your chimney and become a fire hazard.
-They also tend to produce more sparks and smoke, which can spoil the mood that you’re trying to generate by starting a nice, cozy wood fire.
+As their “softwood” nickname implies, coniferous trees usually have softer, less-dense wood than deciduous trees, which have leaves, meaning softwoods provide less fuel for the fire and usually produce less heat.
+You can certainly burn it, but the wood from coniferous trees also contains pitch and is notorious for creating creosote buildup when it burns.
+Creosote can stick to the walls of your chimney and become a fire hazard.
+These woods also tend to produce more sparks and smoke, which can spoil the mood that you want to generate by starting a nice, cozy wood fire.

 Hemlocks in Particular

-One coniferous tree that you probably don’t want to try burning at all, though, is hemlock, as it’s roughly akin to burning a rock.
-The wood of hemlock trees (not to be confused with the poisonous plant of the same name) features very, very hard knots that make them difficult to split into burnable logs.
+One coniferous tree you probably don’t want to burn at all is hemlock, as it’s roughly akin to burning a rock.
+The wood of hemlock trees (not to be confused with the poisonous plant of the same name) features extremely hard knots that make the trees difficult to split into burnable logs.
 Even if you get hemlock wood to the point where it can be burned, it produces sparks sure to discourage you from ever burning that type of wood again.

 Some Deciduous Trees

-There are also some deciduous trees that don’t make good firewood.
+Some deciduous trees also don’t make good firewood.
 Aspen, basswood and willow trees all have very soft wood of generally poor quality for burning and producing heat.
 That said, this wood is a little better than that of most coniferous trees because it doesn’t spark as much.